Solicitors Qualifying Examination (SQE)

 The Apprenticeship Levy is a UK government initiative introduced in April 2017 to fund apprenticeship programs.
 It requires companies with an annual payroll of over £3 million to contribute 0.5% of their total payroll to the levy.
 These funds are then available to the company as digital vouchers to pay for apprenticeship training and assessment.
 The aim is to increase investment in training, improve skills across the workforce, and encourage businesses to create more apprenticeship opportunities.

 Smaller companies can also benefit from government co-funding for apprenticeships, even if they do not pay the levy.
-Non Levy paying employers receive 95% funding from the ESFA for apprenticeships.
+Non Levy paying employers receive 95% funding from the Department of Education for apprenticeships.
 The employer just pays 5% of the full cost.